jidongxiao/CSCI1200-DataStructures/hws/06_search_engine/README.md

    - Poor file organization: Puts more than one class in a file (okay for very small helper classes) (-1)
    - Poor variable names. (-1)
    - Contains useless comments like commented-out code, terminal commands, or silly notes. (-1)
- - DATA REPRESENTATION (Must create and use homemade linked lists for the implementation.)
-(5 pts)
+ - DATA REPRESENTATION (5 pts)
    - No credit (significantly incomplete implementation). (-5)
-   - Uses std::vector, std::list, or data structures which have not been covered in this class. (-5)
+   - Uses data structures which have not been covered in this class. (-5)
-   - Uses iterators in the code (okay for iterating through something other than the lists). (-5)
+   - Neither std::map nor std::set is used. (-5)
    <!--- Member variables are public. (-2)-->
- - OUTPUT OPERATOR OVERLOADING (2 pts)
+ - RECURSION (2 pts)
-   - Does not overload the output (&lt;&lt;) operator. (-2)
+   - Does not use recursion in the web crawler component. (-2)
-   - Incorrect syntax (wrong return type, wrong arguments). (-1)